hickeykevin/DS502_team_one/README.md

 - Years_Education
 - sBMI: BMI score
 - MDD_DUR: Duration on depression in years
-- Treatment_group: Drug treatment categories of 1, 2, 3 for MDD and treatment category of 4 for Control
+- TREATMENT: Drug treatment categories of 1, 2, 3 for MDD and treatment category of 4 for Control
 - sELSTOT: Early Life Stress Total Score
+- Response: binary yes or no responded to treatment

 #### [Predictor Variable] 10 Event-related potential waveform (ERP)
 Averaging brain activity in EEG as a numeric variable.